RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

 \subsection{Physical Properties of Binary RR Lyrae}

-Binary RR Lyrae stars are a natural part of the population of binary stripped core-helium burning stars.
-As shown in Figure~\ref{fig:HRLTeff}, they occupy a well-defined place in the continuum of all stripped core-helium burning stars on the $L$~--~$T_{\rm eff}$ diagram.
-Specifically, on the hotter end, at temperatures above $20000\,{\rm K}$, binary core helium-burning stars are observed as blue hot composite sdB stars, neighbouring with yellower binary sdA stars with temperatures above $15000\,{\rm K}$.
-On the colder end, a population of redder core-helium burning stars is observed as regular HB stars.
-These stars have a continuous range of temperatures between $4000\,{\rm K}$ and $15000\,{\rm K}$, with $22$ out of $507$ ($4.3\,\%$) HB stars in our sample located in the IS.
+In our models, 25\% (507 systems) of the simulated binaries produce a core-helium burning star that underwent a mass-stripping episode during the RGB evolution.

+Depending on the initial parameters, such as orbital periods and mass ratios, binary companions strip different fractions of the donor envelopes.
+As shown in Figure~\ref{fig:HRLTeff}, the products of binary stripping occupy a well-defined place and form a continuum in the $L$~--~$T_{\rm eff}$ diagram.
+Complete stripping leads to hot ($T_{\rm eff}>20000\,{\rm K}$) naked helium-burning cores, observed as subdwarf B stars (sdBs, 122 objects).
+Near-complete stripping leads to colder subdwarf A stars (sdAs, 32 objects), whose envelope reprocesses the core radiation, making it cooler and redder ($15000\,{\rm K}<T_{\rm eff}<20000\,{\rm K}$).
+Partial stripping produces a continuum of red and cool stars observable as horizontal branch stars (HBs, 353 objects).
+A fraction of these HB stars lie on the instability strip and is observed as pulsating RR Lyrae stars (22 objects).

-The RR Lyrae in Figure~\ref{fig:HRLTeff} in our sample occupy a range of luminosities between $15$ and $35\,{\rm L}_\odot$, which is similar, although systematically fainter than the classical RR Lyrae from the Single Channel, which have luminosities closer to $45$~--~$50\,{\rm L}_\odot$ (e.g., see Figure~\ref{fig:HRPhotSSE}).
-Given that the cores of RR Lyrae from the Single and Binary Channels are nearly identical, the fact that the metal-poor RR Lyrae are brighter than the metal-rich RR Lyrae from the Binary Channel can be seen as a natural consequence of their metallicity.
-Indeed, metal-poor stars have lower opacity, making it easier for the inner nuclear burning regions to propagate the radiative energy to the stellar surface.
+The binary-made RR Lyrae in Figure~\ref{fig:HRLTeff} in our sample occupy a range of luminosities between $15$ and $35\,{\rm L}_\odot$, which is similar to but systematically fainter than the classical (binary or single) single-made RR Lyrae from the Single Evolution Channel, which have luminosities closer to $45$~--~$50\,{\rm L}_\odot$ (e.g., see Figure~\ref{fig:HRPhotSSE}).
+Since the cores of RR Lyrae from the Single and Binary Evolution Channels are nearly identical, the fact that the metal-poor RR Lyrae are brighter than the metal-rich RR Lyrae from the Binary Evolution Channel can be seen as a natural consequence of their metallicity.
+Indeed, metal-poor stars have lower opacity, making it easier for the inner nuclear-burning regions to propagate the radiative energy to the stellar surface.
 Therefore, metal-poor stars are generally shorter-lived and more luminous than otherwise similar metal-rich stars \citep{Bazan1990,Kippenhahn2013}.